qgis/QGIS-Django/qgis-app/plugins/docs/introduction.rst

 * every registered user can add a new plugin
 * *staff* users can approve or disapprove all plugin versions
-* users which have the special permission `plugins.can_approve` can approve their own plugins versions
+* users which have the special permission `plugins.can_approve` get the versions they upload automatically approved
-* users which have the special permission `plugins.can_approve` can approve versions of the plugins they own
+* users which have the special permission `plugins.can_approve` can approve versions uploaded by others as long as they are in the list of the plugin *owners*
-* a particular plugin can be deleted and edited only by *staff* users and owners
+* a particular plugin can be deleted and edited only by *staff* users and plugin *owners*
-* if a user without `plugins.can_approve` permission uploads a new version, the plugin version is unapproved.
+* if a user without `plugins.can_approve` permission uploads a new version, the plugin version is automatically unapproved.

 Trust management